 Higher Education Emergency Relief Fund (HEERF) under the Coronavirus Aid, Relief, and Economic Security (CARES) Act at St. Lawrence University

-The recent federal CARES Act provides funding to colleges and universities for student grants.
+The federal CARES Act provided funding to colleges and universities for student grants.
 The purpose of these funds is to provide emergency financial aid grants to students for specific expenses directly resulting from the disruption of campus operations due to the coronavirus.

-St. Lawrence University will receive $904,175 under section 18004(a)(1) of the CARES Act and will distribute these funds as emergency financial grants to students in a way that prioritizes students with the greatest demonstrated need while distributing the funds widely.
+St. Lawrence University received $904,175 under section 18004(a)(1) of the CARES Act and distributed these funds as emergency financial grants to students in a way that prioritizes students with the greatest demonstrated need while distributing the funds widely.

 What expenses can be considered eligible for CARES Act funding?

 - Academic Resources/Course materials (supplies and materials related to coursework)